EvSivtsova/CV/README.md

 Led on the delivery and impact assessment of the Social Enterprise Development Awards (SEDA):
 *	Project managed the delivery of the programme, including the development of the Gantt chart and managing internal and external stakeholders.
-*	Developed impact assessment framework, including KPIs, and designed supporting processes.
+*	Developed social impact assessment framework, including KPIs, and designed supporting processes.
 *	Created an online platform to collect and analyze the impact data including designing UX and UI, selecting and working with full-stack developers on the delivery.

 **Telefónica UK (O2 UK), London, UK (01 - 06/2012)**<br>